-Our system consists of a workstation controller and a single-use, disposable sleeve that fits over most standard and slim colonoscopes.
-Together with the colonoscope, the Pure-Vu System performs rapid, effective, and efficient intra-procedural cleaning without compromising procedural workflow and techniques.
-The over-sleeve has an umbilical section that connects the disposable to the workstation.
-The workstation, through a series of peristaltic pumps activated by foot pedals, delivers an irrigation medium of air and water that creates a pulsed vortex inside the colon to break up fecal matter while simultaneously evacuating the colon content into waste receptacles already used in a standard colonoscopy procedure.
+Our system consists of a workstation controller and a single-use, disposable Flex-Channel that attaches to most gastroscopes and colonoscopes (endoscopes).
+Together with the endoscopes, the Pure-Vu System performs rapid, effective, and efficient intra-procedural cleaning without compromising procedural workflow and techniques.
+The Flex-Channel has an umbilical section that connects the disposable to the workstation.
+The workstation, through a series of peristaltic pumps activated by foot pedals, delivers an irrigation medium of air and water that creates a pulsed vortex inside the GI tract to break up debris while simultaneously evacuating the content into waste receptacles already used in a standard colonoscopy procedure.
 The proprietary smart sense suction (evacuation) system in the device has sensors built in that can detect the formation of a blockage and automatically clear it allowing the physician to remove significant debris from the patient.
 The Pure-Vu System has been clinically demonstrated to be capable of cleaning poorly prepared colons in minutes.
 We have built and continue to extend our intellectual property portfolio designed to protect key aspects of the system, including the pulsed vortex irrigation and auto-purge functions.